Sinbad: Beyond the Veil of Mists: Plot

+Voice cast

 Production

 Sinbad: Beyond the Veil of Mists was billed as "the first full-length animated feature using the 3-D animated motion capture process".
 The film used different actors for the motion caption of the main characters based on their particular size and body shape, as well as another set of actors for the facial movements.
 A couple of hundred animators in Madras, India, worked on the animation, as well as a smaller group in Los Angeles.

 Produced by Pentamedia Graphics and Improvision Corporation with assistance of Pentafour Software and Madras.
 It was purchased by Trimark Pictures for television distribution and had a limited theatrical release in Los Angeles, New York and Chicago.
 The motion capture technology was provided by the House of Moves Motion Capture Studios in Los Angeles.

 Box office

 The film grossed $29,245 domestically.